-There are two ways you can receive an IRA after the death of a decedent – either as a named beneficiary, or, if the original owner didn't name a designated beneficiary, you could receive the asset through the probate process.
+There are two ways you can receive an IRA after the death of a decedent – either as a named beneficiary, or, if the original owner didn't name a designated beneficiary, you could receive the asset through the probate process if the person you inherited from designated the estate as beneficiary of an IRA.
 Your options differ based on whether the account is a Roth or traditional IRA, whether you are a designated beneficiary and whether you are the surviving spouse.

 If you are not a surviving spouse and you were not named as a designated beneficiary on the account, you don't have to make required minimum distributions but you have to empty the account by December 31 of the fifth year following the year in which the original owner died.

 Determining the Tax Basis

 If you inherit a traditional IRA, you should determine the tax basis, if any.
 The tax basis is the amount of contributions the original owner made on a non-deductible basis.
 When you withdraw the money and pay income taxes, you will receive credit for any basis in the account.
 Complete and file an IRS form 8606 to determine your basis.

 If you inherit an IRA, you won’t have to pay taxes on the account assets unless you take distributions from the account.
 Surviving spouses who roll over distributions from an inherited IRA to another traditional IRA do not need to include the distributions as income for the current tax year.

 Leslie McClintock has been writing professionally since 2001.
 She has been published in "Wealth and Retirement Planner," "Senior Market Advisor," "The Annuity Selling Guide," and many other outlets.
 A licensed life and health insurance agent, McClintock holds a B.A. from the University of Southern California.